Apple Picking and Pumpkin Patches

 DePaul’s is your one-stop shop for all things fall.
-Come for the pumpkins, gourds, sunflowers and wreaths; stay for the apple cider doughnuts and autumnal sweets. // 2599 Chain Bridge Road, Vienna
+Come for the pumpkins, gourds, sunflowers, and wreaths; stay for the apple cider doughnuts and autumnal sweets.
+2599 Chain Bridge Rd., Vienna

-If you’re short on pumpkins, gourds or baked goods, pick some up at this church.
-This year, all visitors will need to wear face coverings.
-All proceeds benefit area charities. // 3606 Seminary Road, Alexandria
+If you’re short on pumpkins, gourds, or baked goods, pick some up at this church.
+This year, visitors are encouraged to wear face coverings regardless of vaccination status.
+All proceeds benefit area charities.
+3606 Seminary Rd., Alexandria

-Not only can you buy pumpkins, produce and mums at the market, but you can also make a morning/afternoon of it at the Pumpkin Hill play yard, where there are crawling tubes, lots of hay and great spaces for photo-ops.
-No reservations required, but the number of shoppers will be limited. // 7301 Beulah St., Alexandria
+Not only can you buy pumpkins, produce, and mums at the market, but you can also make a morning or afternoon of it at the Pumpkin Hill play yard, where there are crawling tubes, lots of hay, and great spaces for photo-ops.
+No reservations required, but the number of shoppers will be limited.
+7301 Beulah St., Alexandria

 Whitehall Farms Fall Fun Days

-Picking your own pumpkins can be fun, but if you want some fresh produce minus all the elbow grease you can find kale, spinach, green beans, collards, lettuce and more at the Whitehall Farm Market.
-Baked goods are sold alongside local artisanal foods, and little ones will enjoy a corn maze, a petting zoo, hayrides and a nature trail. // 12523 Popes Head Road, Clifton
+Picking your own pumpkins can be fun, but if you want some fresh produce minus all the elbow grease, you can find kale, spinach, green beans, collards, lettuce, and more at the Whitehall Farm Market.
+Baked goods are sold alongside local artisanal foods, and little ones will enjoy a corn maze, a petting zoo, hayrides, and a nature trail.
+12523 Popes Head Rd., Clifton

 Burke Nursery & Garden Centre Fall Festival and Pumpkin Playground